DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/cluster.md

 ### Security Group

+A security group is created as part of cluster creation.
+It's attached to your node by default.
+It's also attached to your pod if your pod doesn't have a custom security group.
 It's required for comms between your worker nodes (data plane) and k8s control plane.